meterXu/selenium-ide/docs/api/plugins/record.md

 sidebar_label: Record
 ---

-The Record API is concerned with the recording capabilities of Selenium IDE.
+The Record API is concerned with the recording capabilities of JetRecord.

 This API is prefix with `/record`.